oZep/3DRender/README.md

 We rotate the object using these matrix transformations, any rotation in 3d can be represented by rotations of YX, ZY, and ZX

+thanks to [this tutorial](http://blog.rogach.org/2015/08/how-to-create-your-own-simple-3d-render.html) for setting up the base pipeline + helping me understand basic 3D rendering at a low level